DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/README.md

 ### **What is ESPRanger?**

 **ESPRanger** is a compact and powerful STEM Community board which is designed for LoRa (Long Range wireless communication), with GNSS (Global Navigation Satellite System) and IMU (Accelerometer and Gyroscope).
+Essentially a great compact Swiss-army-knife LoRa GPS Tracker and IMU project.

 ![Lora Topology Overview](https://github.com/DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/blob/main/Datasheets%20and%20Information/DitroniX.net%20Lora%20Topology%20Overview.png)

 ### **Top Level Devices**

-The purpose of **ESPRanger**, is to provide a very compact board which includes the below features:
+The purpose of **ESPRanger**, is to provide a very compact board which includes the below main features:

  - **Espressif ESP32-C6**
 	 - WiFi, Bluetooth, Zigbee and Thread